mui/material-ui/docs/data/joy/components/drawer/drawer.md

 ### Anchor

-You can use the `anchor` prop for specifying where the drawer should appear from.
+Use the anchor prop to specify where the drawer should appear from.

 {{"demo": "DrawerAnchor.js"}}

 ### Close button

-Use the ModalClose component to add a close button to the drawer.
+Use the Modal Close component to add a close button to the Drawer.

 {{"demo": "DrawerCloseButton.js"}}

 ### Size

-The `size` prop allows you to adjust the size of the drawer.
+Use the `size` prop to adjust the Drawer's width.

 {{"demo": "DrawerSize.js"}}

 ### Transition

-Set these CSS variables to the `sx` prop to the transition of the drawer:
+Customize the Drawer's opening transition by using the CSS variables below inside the sx prop:

-- `--Drawer-transitionFunction`: the [transition function](https://developer.mozilla.org/en-US/docs/Web/CSS/transition-timing-function), default is `ease`.
+- `--Drawer-transitionFunction`: the [transition function](https://developer.mozilla.org/en-US/docs/Web/CSS/transition-timing-function); default is `ease`.
-- `--Drawer-transitionDuration`: the [duration of the transition](https://developer.mozilla.org/en-US/docs/Web/CSS/transition-duration), default is `0.3s`.
+- `--Drawer-transitionDuration`: the [duration of the transition](https://developer.mozilla.org/en-US/docs/Web/CSS/transition-duration); default is `0.3s`.

 {{"demo": "DrawerTransition.js"}}

 ### Scrollable content

-Use the DialogContent component to create a scrollable content inside the drawer.
+Use the Dialog Content component to create a scrollable container inside the Drawer.

 {{"demo": "DrawerScrollable.js"}}